oracle/node-oracledb/doc/api.md

-# node-oracledb 5.3 Documentation for the Oracle Database Node.js Add-on
+# node-oracledb 5.4.0 Documentation for the Oracle Database Node.js Add-on

-*Copyright (c) 2015, 2021, Oracle and/or its affiliates.
-All rights reserved.*
+*Copyright (c) 2015, 2022, Oracle and/or its affiliates.*

 You may not use the identified files except in compliance with the Apache License, Version 2.0 (the "License.")